Universal Journal of Literature and Linguistics

 Abstract

 Good academic writing requires a good combination of cohesive ties and coherent features in the text.
 This study aimed to assess whether paragraph unity and coherence in writing were achieved among students of the Komenda College of Education concerning gender.
 Lakoff’s Theory underpinned the study.
-The quantitative approach and a
+The quantitative approach and a descriptive research design were used in the study.
+The sample size

 [...]
 Read more.